Contribution to the Legal Sector Programme 2019 - 2023

 Strengthen the legal aid system of the Bar Council through developing a sustainable revenue system and standard operating procedure for pro bono legal aid services.

-Construction of an accessible and earthquake-safe district court which is adapted to the special needs of children and victims of gender-based violence.
+Construction of an accessible, energy efficient and earthquake-safe district court which is adapted to the special needs of children and victims of gender-based violence.

 Set up of a fully-equipped forensic laboratory and adequate training of staff to use and maintain instruments.

 The programme supports the implementation of the JSSP with EUR 4.5 mil.
 This amounts to approximately 9% of the planned expenses for the justice sector between 2019 and 2023.